Graylog2/documentation/pages/searching/csv_export.rst

 Exporting search results on a dashboard
 =======================================

 The export on a dashboard is slightly different compared to the search page or saved searches.
-As described in this section, widgets on a dashboard have their own search criteria and the search parameter configured in a dashboard’s search bar only function as a filter.
+As described in the section :ref:`dashboards-widget-specific-criteria`, widgets on a dashboard have their own search criteria and the search parameters configured in a dashboard’s search bar only function as a filter.
 Just keep in mind you will always export the search result currently displayed by a message table.
 If you want to export only the search results the message table’s search criteria is referring to, make sure the dashboard’s filter is not defined.

 Because the a dashboard filter does not contain all required search parameters, you will always have to select a message table when clicking on *Export to CSV* in a dashboard’s search bar.